-Note that this is true for any terminating state $x$.
-Hence, every terminating state have the same expected number of distinct bounds, which grows with $m$, the number of uniformly collected trajectories. \end{proposition} \begin{proofsketch} This is obtained directly from the linearity of expectation applied on the number of edges in the subgraph induced by the $m$ sampled trajectories. \end{proofsketch}
+This holds for any terminating state $x$.
+Hence, all terminating states expect the same number of upper bounds from a given dataset, which grows with $m$. \end{proposition}

+\begin{proofsketch} This is obtained directly from the linearity of expectation applied on the number of edges in the subgraph induced by the $m$ sampled trajectories. \end{proofsketch}

-Proposition~\ref{prop:exp_Q} states that there may be more than a single upper bound available for a given terminating state $x$ given a dataset of $m$ trajectories.
-As a result, some upper bounds will be tighter (closer the true value $R(x)$) than others.
+Proposition~\ref{prop:exp_Q} states that there may be multiple upper bounds available for a given terminating state $x$ given $m$ trajectories.
+As a result, some upper bounds will be closer to $R(x)$ than others.
 In the following, unless specified, $\operatorname{UB}(x)$ denotes the tightest bound available on $R(x)$.